wp-plugins/plugin-grabber/readme.txt

 == Frequently Asked Questions ==

-= Where is the plugin accessed once activate =
+= Where is the plugin accessed once activated =

 Either from the tools menu or the plugins menu